shobhans/cicd_gitops_k8s/README.md

 - Stages from 3 (Kaniko Build & Push Image) to 6 (Prod Deploy) only execute for 'main' branch.
 - Tests are skipped to keep this demo simple.
-- Container image is built using Kanino and pushed to Dockerhub repo.
+- Container image is built using Kanino and pushed to Dockerhub image registry.
 - Stage 5 and 6 update K8S manifest repo.
 - ArgoCD monitors K8S manifests repo and creates/updates resources(deployment, service) on K8S.
 - For automatic invocation of the Jenkins pipeline, you have to setup a Github webhook.